Elliptic special Weingarten surfaces of minimal type in $\mathbb{R}^3$ of finite total curvature: Alexandrov reflection method for catenoidal type ends

 \subsection{The Alexandrov function and tilted planes}

-In this subsection we are going to prove that, given an end $E$ of an ESWMT-surface as a graph of a function of the form \eqref{final-phi} and an orthogonal plane $\mathcal{P}$, the maximum value of the Alexandrov function $\Lambda_1$ of $E$ respect to the plane $\mathcal{P}$ is achieved at $\partial E$.
+In this subsection, we prove that, given an unbounded end $E$ of an $f$-surface written as a graph with asymptotic expansion as in \eqref{eq:log-expansion}, and an orthogonal plane $\mathcal{P}$ with unit normal $n$, the maximum value of the Alexandrov function $\Lambda_1$ of $E$ with respect to the plane $\mathcal{P}$ is achieved at $\partial E$.